Coupling Bells, Flares, and Sleeves

 A customer recently had a need to heat couple a Provista tube to a Butyrate Sleeve.
 The picture to the right shows that the butyrate sleeve was tight on the Provista tube and would, at best only slip over 1/2" of it.
 Since the customer was going to couple the tube with a work crew in the field, they needed a simple way to expand the sleeve.

 That simple way is merely a heat gun.
 It's simple to do, but the trick is not to overheat the butyrate.
 The butyrate will expand before softening.
 We are only looking to expand the butyrate tube about .005 to .010"

-At this point the butyrate sleeve will easily slide over the Provista tube.
+At this point, the butyrate sleeve will easily slide over the Provista tube.
 But you only have about 30 seconds of working time before the butyrate sleeve will start to cool and clamp.
-When it clamps is is permanent.
+When it clamps it is permanent.

 Once the tube has cooled you have a permanent sleeve.
 Since butyrate and Provista expand at different rates, it is possible to separate the two by heating the butyrate sleeve quickly, but make sure that you do not heat the underlying Provista in the process.
 If so, both materials will expand.
 It's best to just consider this operation as permanent.